December 10 - 11, 2022

 New, EZ Refund Policy!

 Register with confidence!
-You are entitled to a FULL refund, minus the Ultrasignup fee, for any reason, through Saturday, October 1st, 2022.
-Or a partial refund during the remainder of October through November (to be determined based on when you cancel within the month of November) because we will then be spending your money on swag and supplies.
-Or a full race credit (rollover, deferral, etc) with no expiration date and totally transferable if you cancel on or after Thursday, December 1st, 2022.
+You are entitled to a FULL refund, minus the Ultrasignup fee, for any reason, through Monday, September 30, 2024.
+Or a partial refund during October through November (to be determined based on when you cancel within the month of November) because we will then be spending your money on swag and supplies.
+Or a full race credit (rollover, deferral, etc) with no expiration date and totally transferable if you cancel on or after Saturday, December 1st, 2023.
 You can also choose to submit your forfeited race fee as a donation to the Palm Beach County Natural Areas Program!
 We’ll work with you! *If the event is canceled or postponed due to natural disaster, pandemic, site closure, dogs and cats falling from the sky, etc, we will roll everyone over into the new date should that happen.

 South Florida Elevation?